Zhao Boping: Post-retirement later life

 After his resignation, Zhao Boping lived in the residential building of Beijing Muxidi Minister.
-At the same time, he began to write revolutionary memoirs, write modern Qinqiang scripts, and participate in the work of traditional dramas such as rescue strings; representative plays include "New Exam", "Da Shang Dang", "Catch the Traitor", "Qi Banxian", "Special School", etc. May 7, 1993, died of illness in Beijing at the age of 91.
+At the same time, he began to write revolutionary memoirs, write modern Qinqiang scripts, and participate in the work of traditional dramas such as rescue strings; representative plays include "New Exam", "Da Shang Dang", "Catch the Traitor", "Qi Banxian", "Special School", etc. On May 7, 1993, he died of illness in Beijing at the age of 91.